 Creation of a 6th Area Health Education Center that Focuses on the Indian Health System

-Summary: Requires AHCCCS contractors to provide comprehensive dental care to eligible pregnant women and appropriates money to AHCCCS to provide the dental services.
+Summary of Bills: Requires AHCCCS contractors to provide comprehensive dental care to eligible pregnant women and appropriates money to AHCCCS to provide the dental services.

 REQUEST TO SPEAK: